Acceptance and Commitment Training (ACT)

 This workshop is geared towards the general public.
 Anyone with an interest in mindfulness, acceptance, and personal growth is welcome to come.
-At the same time, those mental health professionals wanting to learn more in the interest of incorporating ACT into their work are encouraged to attend as well.
+Mental health professionals wanting to learn more in the interest of incorporating ACT into their work are encouraged to attend as well.
 6 CEUs will be offered for Arkansas social workers.
+CEUs for psychologists pending.

 Disclaimer: Though ACT is used in mental health contexts to treat clinical problems, this workshop should not be considered a form of treatment or a substitute for seeing a clinical professional.
 It is intended as an educational workshop only.
 Those who have mental health problems like depression and anxiety, or suspect they do, are welcome to attend, but they should always seek the advice of a qualified professional with whom they have a working relationship.